mahendrasinghtomar/Invariance_Entropy_upper_bounds/README.md

 # Examples

-Linear 2 dimensional example:

-	Go to the folder: SCOTSv0.2/examples/linearTwoD_v2/
+Go to a folder in: SCOTSv0.2/examples/

-	Execute the makefile
+	Execute makefile of the selected example folder.